jdcloudcom/en/documentation/Database-and-Cache-Service/JCS-for-Redis/Operation-Guide/Monitoring/Monitoring.md

 - Hit Ratio (%): The probability of requesting a hit cache;

-- Number of instance keys (piece): The current number of cloud cache instance keys.
+- Number of instance keys (piece): The current number of JCS for Redis instance keys.

 ## Monitoring Diagram